 The 7 Ingredients of a Wildly Successful Blog Post

-The following is a guest post brought to you by serial guest blogger, James Duthie from Online Marketing Banter.
+The following is a contribution brought to you by serial blogger, James Duthie from Online Marketing Banter.

 My guest post helped spark Tad’s biggest ever subscriber increase in a single day, with almost 100 new subscriptions.

 Naturally, it got me thinking about how I could attempt to replicate the same results over at my own blog.
 What was it that made this article a subscriber magnet?
 Here’s my best guess…

 OK… it doesn’t take Einstein to figure out the first point.
 Sex sells.
 It’s probably the oldest cliché in the marketing text book, but it’s true.

 It’s no real surprise that a post based around sex created additional interest & attention.

 However, it’s worth noting that you probably don’t want to pull this risqué tactic out of your blogging bag too often for a number of reasons:

 - It will lose impact if you use it regularly